 This course provides an understanding of the selection and instruction of literature for the middle childhood student for the purpose of fostering a lifelong love of reading.
 The Literature Circle provides a setting for collaborating with others to develop reading comprehension strategies, think critically, appreciate the aesthetic qualities of literature, develop communication skills, and extend writing skills.
-A field component of 2 hours twice per week is required.
-(A field component of 1 hour twice per week for ten weeks is required for students in the 4th/5th Generalist Endorsement).
+A field experience component is required.
 Offered every spring.
-Prerequisite: TE326